tinko26/ao/docs/environment/buffer4obj.md

 ## Initialization

-An object buffer can be initialized by clearing all its members.
+An object buffer can be initialized by clearing all of its members.

 ```c
 ao_buffer4obj_t * b;